tigerbeetle/tigerbeetle/docs/start.md

 and storage faults.
 You will learn more about why this is an important and hard problem to solve in the [Concepts](./concepts/) section, but let's make some real transactions first!

-## Instal
+## Install

-TigerBeetle is a single, small, statically liked binary.
+TigerBeetle is a single, small, statically linked binary.

 You can download a pre-built binary from `tigerbeetle.com`: